loki2001-dev/grpc-firewall-manager/README.md

 ## Overview
 - Implements a gRPC-based smart home controller system
-- Supports communication between a central controller and various smart devices such as lights, thermostats, door lock, sensors
+- Supports communication between a central controller and various smart devices such as lights, thermostats, door lock, and sensors
 - Modular architecture separating interface definitions, business logic, and transport layers
 - Designed for flexible integration of new devices